ic3-software/ic3-reporting-api/doc/plugin/JavascriptTemplate.md

 The instance of `IPublicJsChartTemplate` will be re-used between different calls of the `jsCode` method.
 Indeed, a widget is being re-rendered while editing it (e.g., new options being applied, new query result available) as well as when reacting to end-user interactions (e.g., filter being applied, click row of a table updating its selection, etc.).

+Please refer to this [file](./WidgetTemplateDefinition.md) for more details about the widget template definition.

 For additional and up-to-date information check in GitHub the working example [ic3-demo-plugin-js](https://github.com/ic3-software/ic3-demo-plugin-js).